NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerCustomApplication/README.md

 - Organized [3d-Slicer-Solutions](../../BreakoutSessions/3D-Slicer-Solutions.md) breakout session to:
   - discuss what define a Slicer solution
   - learn about existing solution
-  - present the new project allowing to create custom application.
-It will be available on https://github.com/KitwareMedical/CustomSlicerAppTemplate
+  - present the new project allowing to create custom application. **Only ~100 lines**.
+It will be available and documented on https://github.com/KitwareMedical/CustomSlicerAppTemplate

 # Illustrations